mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 10 Dec 2021 - start adding annoations for 00
-* 9 Dec 2021 - Created a website for the course ([learnpytorch.io](https://learnpytorch.io))you'll see updates posted there as development continues
+* 9 Dec 2021 - Created a website for the course ([learnpytorch.io](https://learnpytorch.io)) you'll see updates posted there as development continues
 * 8 Dec 2021 - Clean up notebook 07, starting to go back through code and add annotations
 * 26 Nov 2021 - Finish skeleton code for 07, added four different experiments, need to clean up and make more straightforward
 * 25 Nov 2021 - clean code for 06, add skeleton code for 07 (experiment tracking)